Focus now on closure of all open borewells: TN govt official

 "The real solution (to prevent recurrence) is all unused borewells should be closed or be converted into rain water harvesting structures.
 Chief Minister (K Palaniswami) has directed all district collectors (in this connection)," he said.
 "Open borewells should be closed...that is our focus area," he said, adding various government departments were on the job.

 While the 80-hour long operations failed to rescue the boy alive, the rescuers retrieved his body in lines with the Centre's management of dead guidelines, he said.
-Radhakrishnan, who had earlier overseen the rescue operations at the mishap site in Nadukkatupatti, had on Monday said the body of Wilson was in a "highly decomposed" state and "dismembered" before it was pulled out from a depth of around 88 ft.
+Radhakrishnan, who oversaw the rescue operations at the mishap site in Nadukkatupatti, had on Tuesday said the body of Wilson was in a "highly decomposed" state and "dismembered" before it was pulled out from a depth of around 88 ft.

 Due care and respect was shown in retrieval of the body, he added.
 Post-operative analysis on the matter will be done, which will lead to "lessons learnt," he said.